Sustainable Financing for New Protected Areas (FINANP)

 FINANP has a planned duration of five years, starting in June 2021, and has two phases to achieve its objective:

-• FINANP I, managed by the International Union for Conservation of Nature (IUCN), has a temporary financial contribution, which will contribute with equipment for three federal PAs and the "Muros de Agua" Ranger Training Center in the Islas Marías Biosphere Reserve, and will support other innovative land management modalities relevant to biological connectivity.
+• FINANP I, managed by the International Union for Conservation of Nature (IUCN), has a temporary financial contribution, which will contribute with equipment for three federal PAs and the Ranger Training Center in the Islas Marías Biosphere Reserve and will support other innovative land management modalities relevant to biological connectivity.

-• FINANP II, under the responsibility of FMCN, provides equity resources for the operation of three federal PNAs, with an area of 22 million hectares (mainly marine), which were selected based on criteria of ecological conservation, socioeconomic value, as well as the risks and threats they face.
-The beneficiary PAs are the Mexican Caribbean and Pacific Islands Biosphere Reserves of the Baja California Peninsula and Revillagigedo National Park.
-The operation of these PAs will be strengthened through the Protected Areas Fund (FANP, acronym in Spanish) mechanism, based on the financing of conservation actions in a five-year strategic planning process.
+• FINANP II, managed by FMCN, has patrimonial resources for operating three federal PAs, the Mexican Caribbean and Pacific Islands Biosphere Reserves of the Baja California Peninsula and Revillagigedo National Park.
+The strengthening of the operation of these PAs is through the Fund for the Protected Areas Fund (FANP, acronym in Spanish) mechanism, based on the financing of conservation actions, in a five-year strategic planning.

 The lines of work that guide FINANP's actions are as follows: